 When you import music or rip CDs in the Zune Music + Video software, the media information typically gets filled in automatically.
-However, you may sometimes find missing or incorrect song titles, track numbers, artist names, or album titles.
-You might also want to categorize the genre differently.
+However, you may sometimes find missing or incorrect song titles, track numbers, artist names or album titles.
+You might also want to categorise the genre differently.
 Here are different ways to update and correct the media information in your collection.

 Find and update album information